 Words of inspiration and motivation offered to the mentee years ago or even currently becomes very effectual.
 Thus, career mentoring at this stage offers morale to the mentee to take some actions that will launch him into a new phase of his career.

 A mentor offers disciplinary measures to the mentee when necessary.
-This could be in form of words of chastisements when necessary.
+This could be in the form of words of chastisements when necessary.
 It makes the mentee accountable for his career actions and gets appropriate feedback from the mentor when necessary.

-Where do you find Career Mentors?
+Where do you Find Career Mentors?

 The kind of career one is into will determine where he or she will find the appropriate mentor to guide him.
 Generally, a banker cannot find an appropriate career mentor looking for him in a construction company.